d3fc/d3fc/site/src/components/introduction/building-a-chart.md

 The current y-domain is a bit of a guess, being hard-coded to a range `[0, 10]`.
 Ideally the domain should be computed based on the data.
 In this case the domain should accommodate the greatest sales value, plus some padding, and also extent to zero.

-There's another d3fc component that can help here, the [extent](/components/util/extent.html) utility.
+There's another d3fc component that can help here, the {{{ hyperlink 'extent.html' title='extent' }}} utility.
 The following code ensures that zero is included, and adds a small amount of padding, as a percentage of the overall extent, to the 'top' end of the range:

 ```js
 {{{ codeblock cartesian-chart-extent-js }}}